 He has received numerous awards and distinctions, including the Gleitsman Foundation International Activist Award, which honors achievement in alleviating world poverty, and the inaugural Henry R. Kravis Prize in Leadership.
-He has twice been nominated for the Nobel Peace Prize.
+He has been nominated three times for the Nobel Peace Prize.

 Areas of Expertise: